pingfu/pingfu.github.io/_posts/2011-09-07-converting-ipv4-to-decimal-and-back.markdown

 tags: c#
 ---

-After reading this [post][hinky-hack-ipconvc] by [mrhinkydink][mrhinkydink] I thought I’d share a c# way to accomplish the same thing, to convert an IP address between dotted decimal notation and its numeric format.
+After reading this [post][hinky-hack-ipconvc] by [mrhinkydink][mrhinkydink] I thought I’d share a c# way to accomplish the same thing; converting an IP address between dotted decimal notation and its numeric format.
 There are pre-written libraries and name spaces available everywhere to accomplish this task, but I’m going to show you the raw maths of the conversion process.

-Firstly, lets construct a method to accept a string representation of an ipv4 address in dotted decimal notation (that’s 127.0.0.1) and convert it into numeric, or "long" format (2,130,706,433):
+First, let's construct a method to accept a string representation of an ipv4 address in dotted decimal notation (that’s 127.0.0.1) and convert it into numeric, or "long" format (2,130,706,433):

 ```csharp
 public Double IpStringToLong( String ipString )